gregswindle/project-guidelines/README.md

 ## License

-### `product-name's` license

 State what the license is and how to find the text version of the license.

 [MIT][license-url] © [Product Owner](https://githbub.com/product-owner)

-### Third-party dependencies' licenses

-Display the results of your last scan for third-party dependencies included in your product, e.g., from FOSSA.
+Display the results of your last scan for **third-party dependencies** included in your product, e.g., from FOSSA.

 ![FOSSA Status][fossa-image-large]